iitimii/Cam-Ai/README.md

 # Project Description

-This project is an innovative project that provides real-time monitoring and action state feedback on the state of medical patients.
+Innovative healthcare solutions are characterized as being non-invasive, affordable, having reduced response time, and easing the burden on caregivers for the elderly and individuals requiring continual care.
+This innovative project provides real-time monitoring and action state feedback on the state of medical patients.